timKraeuter/BPM-2024-Extended/README.md

 Our tool is available [online](https://bpm-2024.whitefield-c9fed487.northeurope.azurecontainerapps.io/) and as an artifact (see the implementation section below).

+We will archive this repository using Zenodo for the final version of the paper.

 ## Instantaneous Soundness Checking

 The models used in the paper are available in the `artifacts/instantaneous` directory: